Laplace transform: Region of convergence

 That is, F(s) can effectively be expressed, in the region of convergence, as the absolutely convergent Laplace transform of some other function.
 In particular, it is analytic.
+In its most general form, the Laplace transform gives a one-to-one correspondence between the holomorphic functions which, for some $\sigma\in\R$, are defined on $\{s\in\mathbb{C}\ \vert \ \mathrm{Re}(s)>\sigma\}$ and are bounded there in absolute value by a polynomial, and the distributions on the real line supported on $[0,\infty)$ which become tempered distributions after multiplied by $e^{-\sigma t}$ for some $\sigma$.

 There are several Paley–Wiener theorems concerning the relationship between the decay properties of f, and the properties of the Laplace transform within the region of convergence.

 In engineering applications, a function corresponding to a linear time-invariant (LTI) system is stable if every bounded input produces a bounded output.
 This is equivalent to the absolute convergence of the Laplace transform of the impulse response function in the region Re(s) ≥ 0.
 As a result, LTI systems are stable, provided that the poles of the Laplace transform of the impulse response function have negative real part.

 This ROC is used in knowing about the causality and stability of a system.

 Properties and theorems

 The Laplace transform's key property is that it converts differentiation and integration in the time domain into multiplication and division by s in the Laplace domain.
 Thus, the Laplace variable s is also known as an operator variable in the Laplace domain: either the derivative operator or (for s^{−1}) the integration operator.